Mana Pools Special

 This time of year can be very hot.
 Appropriate clothing is recommended.
 Sturdy walking shoes are a must, because we will walk a lot in the park.
 A light pair of trousers is essential because we often sit on the floor or lie down, which is not always so comfortable.
 Light shirts or tops, and a light sweater for the evenings, or at least a shirt with long sleeves!
 Be sure to bring your DSLR camera, wide angle and telephoto zoom lens, tripod or monopod with you.
 A beanbag is always useful when taking pictures at ground level.
 More information will follow one month before departure.

-We arrive in Harare on 12 October, and we will stay in the comfortable York Lodge.
-The next morning we will leave early for Mana Pools.
+We arrive in Harare on 15 October, early morning, where our minivan is picking us up to bring us to Chirundu.
+Around lunchtime we arrive there.
 The drive through Zimbabwe will be quite the adventure.
 In Chirundu we will board a boat to bring us into the park.
 On the Zambezi we will see our first wildlife!
 Hippo's, elephants...
-We will arrive at the camp just in time for our first lunch in the bush!
+We will arrive in camp in the late afternoon.

 We will be sleeping in a comfortable tented camp along the Zambezi river for the next 7 nights.
 We will get up early every morning and after some coffee and a biscuit we will head out to try and find something to photograph in the beautiful morning light.
 And this is when the fun begins!
 We get out of the car, and head into the landscape on foot to capture the best images.
 This way we can choose our own point of view, according to the light.
 Our guide will safely take us to get closer to the animals.
 We will return to the camp for brunch at about 10 – 11 am .
 Afterwards there will be time to discuss our photographs and to rest.
 At about 4 pm we will head out again in search of new adventures.
 After sundown we will drink a sundowner around the camp fire while the cook prepares our evening meal.